Frequently Asked Questions

 Students learn how to do presentations and various types of writing.
 This involves enhancing the grammar and vocabulary of students which in turn can only be improved by practising reading, listening, speaking and writing.
 Grammar and vocabulary are taught within the context of a topic.
 There is generally a fairly even balance of the four skills within the class work.

 The classes focus on academic skills and preparation for the reading, writing, speaking and listening, notetaking and research that students will be undertaking at university.
 All students are expected to complete the homework tasks given.
 These may vary, sometimes the tasks may be written, sometimes they may be finding out information, watching a TV program or reading a text.

-MEB is a 17-week program, and it is divided into two modules, Module 1, and Module 2.
-Module 1 is carried out in the first seven weeks, with 6 hours of classroom learning for five days a week.
-Module 2 is an Assessment Module and it lasts for 10 weeks, with 4 hours of classroom learning daily.
+MEB is a 20-week program, and it is divided into two modules, Module 1, and Module 2.
+Module 1 is carried out in the first 10 weeks, with 4 hours of classroom learning for five days a week.
+Module 2 is an Assessment Module and it also lasts for 10 weeks, with 4 hours of classroom learning daily.

 MEB bases the teaching on communicative methods using authentic materials where possible.
 We aim at student involvement through pairwork and group work as well as individual work so that students actively practise using the language.
 The mixture of student-centred and teacher-centred methods allows for students to work at their own pace and also be encouraged and helped by the group and the teacher.
 The teachers use written material, audio materials, videos and computer-based language learning materials to support their teaching.